Film Review – Going in Style (2017)

 The trailer for Going in Style appeared to be scrapping the bottom of the barrel as far as comedy goes.
 The movie seemed to showcase a ton of old man jokes where we would laugh at our three elderly stars for being advanced in age.
 Obviously, this concept did not make this critic excited to head to the theaters.

 But, the more I thought about it, the more I changed my tune.
 The director, Zach Braff, is an established director and known for his sweet, charming films like Garden State.
 With Going in Style, we could be in store for charming little film that tugs the heartstrings.
-Moreover, the script was written by Ted Melfi, fresh of his Oscar nomination for Hidden Figures (click here to read my full review of that film).
+Moreover, the script was written by Ted Melfi, fresh of his Oscar nomination for Hidden Figures.

 As I sat down in my seat and prepared for the film with all the 60+ year old grandparents who were excited to see the film, I thought to myself that this might not be the worst movie I see this weekend (looking at you Smurfs: The Lost Village).

 Michael Caine, Morgan Freeman, and Alan Arkin have tremendous chemistry throughout the entire film.
 Although Going in Style resorts to comedy previously mentioned, our three leads have enough wit and charisma from plenty years of experience in the industry to have some genuinely funny moments.

 In a movie like Going in Style where the coming attractions don’t look all that great, I get worried that the stars may just sleepwalking through the film in order to collect a paycheck, but I’m happy to report that this is not the case.
 These three elder statesmen feel as if they’ve been friends for years (which their characters have been in the film).
 I found myself smiling a lot at their banter, which is more than I can say more most films I see these days.